cultfamily-on-github/cult-donations-microservice-archive/README.md

 People who donate to others are also rewarded as their generosity is also a value within the CULT Donations System.

 People can create value by:
 1. Providing Education Services like Online Coaching Videos around topics like decentralization, self hosted wallets etc.
 2. Programming corresponding services
-3. ...
+3. Donating to people who deserve it

+Reminder: Create Diagram to describe the incentive structure in detail.

 ## Goals